 Corn Mazes and Haunted Corn Mazes in Ulster County

 As its moniker indicates, Headless Horseman features attractions for those extra-brave, horror-loving souls.
 The corn maze is themed Evil Reaping.
-Two Saturdays, October 8 and 22, 2022, are dedicated to the kids, with daytime festivities, a toned-down scare level, and friendly characters appearing along a hayride experience.
+Two Saturdays, October 7 and October 21, are dedicated to the kids, with daytime festivities from 11:30am to 2:30pm, a toned-down scare level, and friendly characters appearing along a hayride experience.
 There are more family-friendly surprises to explore.
 Tickets can be booked online in advance.